datumbox/VernamVeil/nphash/README.md

 # Building the `nphash` C Library with `build.py`

 This project provides an optional C extension called `nphash` to efficiently compute BLAKE2b, BLAKE3 and SHA-256 based hashes from Python.
 The Python method `hash_numpy` can be used in `fx` methods to quickly produce required keyed hashing in vectorised implementations.
+We also provide a `blake3` class, which offers a hashlib-style BLAKE3 hash object using the C backend. **The `blake3` implementation is only available when the C extension is built.**

 The C code is compiled and wrapped for Python using the [cffi](https://cffi.readthedocs.io/en/latest/) library.

 > **Note:** The C extension is optional.
 If it fails to build or is unavailable, VernamVeil will transparently fall back to a pure Python/NumPy implementation (with reduced performance).

+> **Note:** The `build.py` script will automatically download the required BLAKE3 C source files from the [official BLAKE3 repository](https://github.com/BLAKE3-team/BLAKE3) if they are not already present locally.

 ## Prerequisites